COVID-19 pandemic in Vermont: Transition to endemic stage

 On June 14, 2022, Vermont's Health Commissioner Mark Levine described COVID-19 as endemic and stated that "COVID-19 is still with us and will continue to evolve, but so has our knowledge of the virus and how to respond," and went on to encourage the use of at-home tests.
-Acknowledging declining positivity rates, Governor Scott stressed the importance of socialization and strengthening communities.
+Acknowledging declining positivity rates, Scott stressed the importance of socialization and strengthening communities.